RivaD2/Raw-Material/README.md

 * **Minimum MVP definition**:
 Choose an Item & Quantity and Add it to the Cart page.
 There will be a Home page, About Us page, and Cart page.

+**This site involved utilizing local storage to save selected items into a cart and remove them**

 ## Prep #4 Submission Material:
 **User Story** [Document](https://docs.google.com/document/d/18TixREggzuGIxyQyo6WZcehCL3ZEarPad4qJFKoxNvk/edit)